 All of the project requirements, including scope, quality, cost, schedule etc. must be finalized in the beginning of planning.
 Because the overall project plan will be shaped based on the project requirements.
 If these requirements change, you will have to do a re-planning.

-Project Planning Process Step #3: Create project scope statement
+Planning Process Group Activities #3: Create project scope statement

 Project scope statement defines what will be done during the project.
 Also, what is included in the major deliverables and outputs of the project.